nomemory/andreinc-site/_posts/2022-03-01-on-implementing-bloom-filters-in-c.md

 # Introduction

+> If you just want to jump directly into the code, checkout [this repository](https://github.com/nomemory/bloomfilters-c).

 As [Wikipedia states](https://en.wikipedia.org/wiki/Bloom_filter), *Bloom Filters* are space-efficient, probabilistic data structures, conceived by Burton Howard Bloom in 1970, used to test whether an element is a member of a set or not.
 What I find peculiar is that the real Mr. Howard Burton Bloom doesn't have a wiki page, while the imaginary [Mr. Leopold Bloom](https://en.wikipedia.org/wiki/Leopold_Bloom) has one.

 ![png]({{site.url}}/assets/images/2022-03-01-on-implementing-bloom-filters-in-c/burton_howard_bloom.png)